Description

 Additionally, drinking in a prolonged and regular way, or in large quantities, can lead to other consequences:

-• Problems at school, work and with friends and family
+• Problems at school, work and with loved ones

 • Risky sexual behaviour